Urban Chickens in Columbia

 - Some sort of east facing window (to maximize daylight)

 If chick brooding could be considered at all difficult, these are the most difficult days, when most, if any, fatalities happen.
 That said, if you take just a few precautions, you shouldn’t lose one bird (unless they got cold in transit).
-The two most important issues to deal with are warmth and hydration, listed in order of priority.
+The two most important issues to deal with, in priority order, are warmth and hydration.
 Chicks should be kept at about 95 degrees F for the first week, dropping about 5 degrees for every week until they are fully feathered, at about week 6.
 Poultry can dehydrate very easily, so showing the chicks how to get water is important.

 What you need prior to hatch day: